 The receiver can control the deactivation of RTS.
-If programmed to operate in this mode, the RTSN output will be negated when a valid start bit was received and the FIFO is full.
-When a FIFO position becomes available, the RTSN output will be re-asserted automatically.
+If programmed to operate in this mode, the RTSN output will be negated (set to '1') when a valid start bit was received and the FIFO is full.
+When a FIFO position becomes available, the RTSN output will be re-asserted (set to '0') automatically.
 This feature can be used to prevent an overrun, in the receiver, by connecting the RTSN output to the CTSN input of the transmitting device.